 FlexSchool is a day school for gifted and twice exceptional (2e) middle and high school students.
-With two campuses, one in New Jersey and another opening in the fall of 2016 in New Haven, Connecticut, FlexSchool provides a high-quality, flexible, individualized educational experience for divergent thinkers in middle school, high school and post-graduate year.
+With two campuses, one in New Jersey and another in New Haven, Connecticut, FlexSchool provides a high-quality, flexible, individualized educational experience for divergent thinkers in middle school, high school and post-graduate year.
 The school provides one-on-one courses for those students who want to be a part of a school, yet need individual attention in some or all of their courses.
 The faculty focuses on critical thinking in all areas of learning; a “toolbox” concept emphasizing how to learn rather than an “encyclopedia” concept emphasizing specific material (though all core bases are covered in depth).
 Block scheduling promotes in-depth discussions and extensive experiments.
 For students in one-on-one courses, the depth and flexibility of the teaching staff enables students to customize their schedules.

 Khan Lab School was launched as a brick-and-mortar school by the founder of Khan Academy, Sal Khan.
 Lab schools are dedicated to research-based instruction and furthering innovation in education.
 Khan Lab School currently serves students ages 5-12 and intends to expand to a full K-12 model.
 In keeping with Sal Khan’s One World Schoolhouse philosophy, the school is an extended-year, extended-day, mixed-age program with a collaborative, project-based learning approach.
 The students do not have homework, the school does not have grade levels, or grades, and is mastery-based.
 The main focus in all subjects is leveraging world-class teacher-designers to build a community that encourages inquiry and self-direction.
 For tuition information, visit the Lab School's website.